facontidavide/ProtectedValue/README.md

 ## Example

-Let's use this custom type, to make the example more spicy.
+Let's use this custom type, to make the example more interesting.

 ```cpp
 struct Point